Triumphant Praise

 We are dealing with the spiritual weapons which God has made available to us for the spiritual conflict which confronts each one of us as believers in Jesus Christ.
 Paul says our warfare is not in the flesh and our weapons are not of the flesh, but we have spiritual weapons which are mighty through God to the pulling down of strongholds, casting down every high thing that exalts itself against the knowledge of God.
 And I am trying to deal in a practical, systematic way with the main spiritual weapons which are made available to us as believers in Jesus Christ.

 We have, in previous studies, dealt with the weapons stated in Revelation 12:11: the blood of the Lamb and the word of our testimony.
 We have dealt with the Word of God as the sword of the Spirit.
 We have dealt with the preaching of the gospel of the kingdom as a means to bring this age to a close.
 And in the previous study we dealt with the weapon of personal testimony.
 The weapon that I want to deal with in this study is the weapon of praise.
 This is one of the most glorious and tremendous themes of the whole of Scripture.
-The book of Psalms, which is much the longest book in the Bible, in Hebrew is called ?tehelim? which means “praise.”
+The book of Psalms, which is much the longest book in the Bible, in Hebrew is called 'tehillim' which means 'praise.'
 So the title of the longest book in the Bible is actually Praise.
 I want to deal with praise in general and then specifically with praise as a spiritual weapon.

 Let’s begin with certain general facts about praise, and I’ll be following the outline which you have.